davy-jacquemard/wp-huawei-watch/wp-content/plugins/folders/readme.txt

-=== Folders - Organize Media Library Folders, Pages, Posts, Media Categories Folder, File Manager ===
+=== Folders - Unlimited Folders to Organize Media Library Folder, Pages, Posts, File Manager ===
 Contributors: galdub, tomeraharon, premio
 Tags: folder, folders, replace media, pages folders, media library, posts folders, media folders, media replace, file manager, directories, media library folders, media library folder
 Requires at least: 3.0.0
 Tested up to: 5.6
-Stable tag: 2.6.7
+Stable tag: 2.6.8
 Plugin URI: https://premio.io/downloads/folders/

-Folders is a WordPress plugin that will help you quickly organize and manage your Media Library files, Pages, Posts, and Custom Posts in folders
+Folders is a WordPress plugin that will help you quickly create unlimited folders and organize and manage your Media Library files, Pages & Posts in folders

 == Description ==

+NEW!
+Create <strong>Unlimited Folders</strong> In The Free Version 🎉

 Folders is a WordPress plugin that enables users to quickly organize all of their Pages, Posts, and Media files in folders.
 You can easily drag and drop items into directories and change the folders tree view (hierarchy) as you wish.
-Need more than 10 folders?
+Looking for some awesome pro features?
 Check out <a href="https://premio.io/downloads/folders" target="_blank" title="Folders pro plans"><strong>Folders Pro Plans</strong></a>.

 [youtube  https://www.youtube.com/watch?v=GKq5jvuoRY0]